-The Hope Center Steering Committee is comprised of Hope Center faculty who provide advice and guidance on operations of the Center including funding, core facilities and research programs.
+The Hope Center Steering Committee is comprised of Hope Center faculty members who provide advice and guidance on operations including funding, education, core/shared resources and research programs.

 Jeffrey Milbrandt, MD, PhD

 Scientific Advisory Board (SAB)

 SAB members provide unique perspectives to help guide the Hope Center in its mission.

 Dan Geschwind, MD, PhD